 - Click Save.

-- Open the Interaction Details for the disambiguation interaction, click Settings, and specify the following:
+- In the Disambiguation interaction, click the Settings icon, click the Advanced tab, and specify the following:

 - # of intents to show: Select whether to show 2 or 3 intent choices to the consumer.